 But given the time I will have any wounds healed, and grasp for the salt shaker that XMOS is placing in front of me.

 Even if the X2 xCORE-200 explorer board is becoming obsoleted (therefore I purchased some recently), the X3 XCORE.AI eval kit finally is available.
-Where else would I find real concurrency on a 16 core machine that almost wouldn’t melt butter?
+Where else would I find real concurrency on a 16 core machine that is as cold that I don’t think it would melt butter?
 Both restarts (?) for me and fresh starts for you (?) should be viable.

 - What’s all this RISC-V stuff, anyhow? started by CousinItt.